 - 4 scallions sliced

-- Remove from machine and toss with pomegranate seeds.
-Top with walnuts and scallions and serve warm or at room temperature
+- Toss with walnuts and scallions and serve warm or at room temperature.